nDZIB/product_catalog_springBoot/README.md

 ##### Note
-	*All microservices makes use of the h2 database (spring boot's in-memory database)
+	*All microservices make use of the h2 database (spring boot's in-memory database)